 The Vide Grenier is basically like a car boot sale, only they tend to take place by village and it is simply all the old junk (or as I find treasures) from French people’s houses.
 The season starts in April and ends in October, and we love them.

-To the milk churn that is in my garden, two euro, or the pretty painted milk jug that is evident in so many photos of my terrace purchased for three euro.
+Then there is the milk churn that is in my garden, for sale in so many vide grenier, the French just don’t seem to see their appeal; or the pretty painted milk jug that is evident in so many photos of my terrace purchased for three euro.
 I love a good milk churn me!!

 Let us not forget the cupboard that I bought this time last year from the Ambrieres vide grenier for twenty euro, that I chabby chic’ed up and it is now our log store.